cisco-ce/roomos.cisco.com/doc/TechDocs/UiExtensions-Panels.md

 with a widget.
 You must use the same identifier when you send commands to that widget via the code.

+**Note:** You can in theory use the same widget ID for multiple widgets, but only if those widgets are of the same type.
+This implies that the widgets are logically the same, such as invoking the same action (button widget) or showing the same info (text widget), in different panels.

 ## Events and Commands

 Events are notifications about things that have happened